Two families 'forever changed': Man sentenced to 18 years for road-rage killing

 She then attempted to avoid Lewis' car and changed lanes so she was no longer following him.
 But Lewis continued to be aggressive and then pointed a handgun at her car.

-This is when Knoepfle, who was following behind, drove his car between Lewis and Weins.
+This is when Knoepfle, who was following behind, drove his car between Lewis and Wiens.

 Lewis then shot and killed Knoepfle and sped away.
 Wiens said she heard the shots, looked back and watched Knoepfle's car crash into a fence along the interstate between the Freya and Sprague interchanges near the pedestrian overpass at Havana Street.
 Knoepfle had a visible gunshot wound, court records say.